-Participants are expected to write drafts of their articles, that is why the prerequisite for the course is to have a research project in progress.
+Participants are expected to write drafts of their articles, therefore a prerequisite for participation in the course is a research project in progress.

-Trainer: Natalia Smirnova, Ph.D. in Teaching English as Foreign Language, senior lecturer and the Deputy Head of the Department of Foreign Languages at the HSE in St. Petersburg.
+Trainer: Natalia Smirnova, Ph.D. in teaching English as a foreign language, Associate Professor, Head of the Foreign Languages Department at the HSE University in St. Petersburg.
 She has designed and taught courses in Research Writing, Writing for Publication, Rhetoric, Argumentation and Writing both for students and researchers.
 Natalia has a strong research interest in the social perspectives on writing, ESOL pedagogies, and writing assessment.

 English level requirement: B2+

 How do I get accepted?
 You should be a full-time employee from teaching or research staff at the HSE.